 NOTE: All assignments should include a separate cover page with your name, student number, and assignment title as well as a separate page at the end for your bibliography.
-All assignments should be double-spaced and in 12 point font.
+All assignments should be double-spaced and in 12-point font.
 You can work with MLA, APA, or Chicago Manual of Style citation method.
 Whichever style you use it is essential to be consistent with that method throughout your paper, to include page number and author name information for all direct quotes and paraphrased ideas from sources, and to include a bibliography/works cited.

-Short Essay due Tuesday February 15 at 7pm (25%)
+Short Essay due Friday February 17 at 11:30am (25%)

 Select one of the assigned readings from "Week 3 Global Health Governance".
 Your paper will be evaluated based on how you respond to the following three questions: 1) what is the author's argument?
 2) how does the author support their argument? (what theoretical concepts, historical events, etc. do they draw on) and 3) why does this matter for understanding the politics of pandemics?
 No research of any additional academic resources is required for this assignment.
-The essay must be five pages double-spaced, which is approximately 1250 words.
+The essay will be 1250 words.

-Research Paper due Tuesday March 29 at 7pm (35%)
+Research Paper due Friday March 31 at 11:30am (35%)

 An assignment document with full details on the assignment questions will be posted on Avenue to Learn on Tuesday February 15.
 Students will select one of the questions as outlined on the assignment handout, which will be based on the lecture topics.
 The research paper assignment requires students to apply their knowledge of course material to independent research.
 This requires demonstrating an understanding of theories and case studies in course readings and lectures and also independently researching academic sources on the essay topic.
 The final paper will include a clear thesis statement in the introduction that demonstrates your argument and analysis of the topic.
-The paper should be ten pages double-spaced, which is 2500 words.
+The paper will be 2000 words.